CISC3120/sampleprograms/web/GpaApp/Readme.md

 ### Generate SSL/TLS Certificate
 HTTP over SSL/TLS is built upon public key crytography.
-To enable HTTP over SSL/TLS, must prepare a SSL/TLS certificate (or simply SSL certificate), a public key certificate.
+To enable HTTP over SSL/TLS, we must prepare a SSL/TLS certificate (or simply, a SSL certificate), a public key certificate.
-To this, we first generate a pair of public and private crytographic keys, or simply a public/private key pair.
+To do this, we first generate a pair of public and private crytographic keys (or simply, a public/private key pair).

 The following example shows that we generate a key pair on the command line using [`keytool`](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/keytool.html)